 During the state ratification process, the amendment was rejected by Delaware and Connecticut.
-The newly minted 12th Amendment was certified by Secretary of State James Madison in September 1804 in time for the next election, which Jefferson easily won.
+After New Hampshire became the 13th state to ratify, the newly minted 12th Amendment was certified by Secretary of State James Madison in September 1804 in time for the next election, which Jefferson easily won.

 Burr wouldn’t run for elected office again and the intervention of Hamilton in the 1800 election was one of many issues between the two men.
 On July 11, 1804, Burr killed Hamilton in a duel in Weehawken, New Jersey.